jie123108/gogridfs/README.md

         "localhost:47012"
     ],
-    "listen": "localhost:4242",  // the host and port to listen on "logfile": "gogridfs.log",   // the logfile
+    "listen": "localhost:4242",  // the host and port to listen on "field": "filename",         // get record by: filename or _id "logfile": "gogridfs.log",   // the logfile
     "database": "gofiles",       // the database that contains the GridFS "gridfscollection": "fs",    // the GridFS root
-    "handlepath": "/gofiles/",   // the path the handler will connect to
+    "handlepath": "/gridfs/",   // the path the handler will connect to
                                  // it will be cut from the file name so requests to
-                                 // /gofiles/some/path/file.png will serve
+                                 // /gridfs/some/path/file.png will serve
                                  // some/path/file.png from GridFS
     "mode": "strong"             // mgo mode of querying
                                  // strong    => safe, reads and writes on master only